 He is a wanderlust bitten traveler, a photographer par excellence.
 And he is a Bengali.
 Meet Kounteya Sinha,an inspirational urban nomad.

 He is a wanderlust bitten traveler who has been around the globe.
 He is a photographer par excellence.
 And he is a Bengali.
-Kounteya Sinha is an urban nomad who weaves mesmerising stories with his camera.
+Kounteya Sinha is an urban nomad who weaves mesmerizing stories with his camera.

 His first photo series was 6262, followed by Hiraeth & Stone and Now.
-All his projects are characterised by his – “an unquenching thirst to know, an undying need to discover and explore the unknown, the absolute obsession to move constantly and to follow the one true religion – knowledge, the common thread”.
+All his projects are characterized by – “an unquenching thirst to know, an undying need to discover and explore the unknown, the absolute obsession to move constantly and to follow the one true religion – knowledge, the common thread”.

-After two decades of professional journalism, photography is now karma for Kounteya a.
+After two decades of professional journalism, photography is now karma for Kounteya.
 About the project, he comments – “New Homelands was the most challenging work I have ever done.
-Imagine landing up in a complete foreign land and go looking for Indians – none of whom you know, you don’t know where they live, what they do, which ones have the best stories.
+Imagine landing up in a completely foreign land and go looking for Indians – none of whom you know, you don’t know where they live, what they do, which ones have the best stories.
 It’s like being in the middle of a vast ocean and your compass does not work and you have no clue which direction is land.
 And all of this in a matter of seven days in each country.”

 And here we present 20 never before seen, spectacular shots from New Homelands with the related stories in Kounteya’s own words.